Hand Rejuvenation

 If you’re interested in revitalizing the appearance of your aging hands, board-certified dermatologist Dr. Michele Green is here to help.
 Dr. Green is a New York-based expert in minimally invasive cosmetic procedures such as Botox®, VBeam, Restylane, Fraxel® laser treatment, and Thermage.
 With Dr. Green’s hand rejuvenation treatments, your hands will be refreshed and restored to a more youthful appearance.
-With over 25 years of experience as a top dermatologist in NYC, Dr. Green will incorporate the most cutting-edge technology to provide you with the very best hand rejuvenation in New York.
+With over 25 years of experience as a top dermatologist in NYC, Dr. Green will incorporate cutting-edge technology to provide you with the best hand rejuvenation in New York.

 What is hand rejuvenation?